Chinmayananda Saraswati: Study of Vedanta

 It was while working as a journalist that he travelled to Sivananda's ashram in Rishikesh for this purpose of writing an exposé of the sadhus.
 He later said, "I went not to gain knowledge, but to find out how the swamis were keeping up the bluff among the masses."

 In the summer of 1947, Balan arrived in Rishikesh, by the banks of the Ganges and made the one-mile hike to the Divine Life Society, the ashram of Swami Sivananda.
+Swami Sivananda’s radiance, laughter, compassion, and simple directness completely disarmed him.
+Balakrishnan felt something he had never felt before.
+A sense of inner stillness a peace that did not depend on outer circumstances, joy that seemed effortless.
 The sages opened his eyes.
 Balan extended his stay from a week to a month, then more and more.
 At the age of 31, he went from being a sceptic to an enthusiast, finally becoming a renunciate monk.
 He began reading more about Hindu scriptures and reviewing spiritual books.
 Sivananda recognised Balan's latent talents and entrusted him to organise a Gita Committee.
 Having returned to the Divine Life Society ashram, on 25 February 1949, the holy day of Mahashivratri, Balan was initiated into sannyasa (Hindu vow of renunciation) by Sivananda, who gave him the name Swami Chinmayananda, or "bliss of pure Consciousness."

 Chinmayananda on the day of his Sannyas initiation, standing on the right of Sivananda Saraswati and other disciples, 25 February 1949, Maha Shivratri Day, Rishikesh.